477: No Such Thing As ShatGPT

 Yeah, imagine if like a huge laser came down from space and just burnt a massive hole in the earth and then everyone's screaming and someone goes, oh, wait a minute, it says hi.

-Yeah, and just by chance, the Martians speak and read English.
-Yeah.
+Yeah, it's one of those smiley faces.
+Yeah, yeah, and just by chance, the Martians speak and read English.

-This was, this is a fact, by the way, that I found in probably my favorite pop science book that I've read in a very long time.
-It's called Is Anyone Out There?
+Yeah, there wasn't great thinking behind it.
+This was, uh, this is a fact, by the way, that I found in probably my favorite pop science book that I've read in a very long time.

-And it's by the late great, he only died last year, it's so upsetting, Frank Drake, who people might know from Drake's equation.
-He was very much a part of the greatest push for searching for E.T.
+It's called Is Anyone Out There? and it's by the late great, he only died last year, it's so upsetting, Frank Drake, who people might know from Drake's equation.

-So plans have been as big as building a mirror that can beam a laser down to burn into the ground all the way through to sort of almost crowdfunder things to raise money to cover the entire Eiffel Tower in mirrors so that every night at sunset as the light was was beaming off it, it could be bounced in the direction of Mars just to let them know we know you're there and we're just trying to say hi.
+So plans have been as big as building a mirror that can beam a laser down to burn into the ground all the way through to sort of almost crowdfunder things to raise money to cover the entire Eiffel Tower in mirrors so that every night at sunset, as the light was beaming off it, it could be bounced in the direction of Mars just to let them know we know you're there and we're just trying to say hi.

 Wow.
 I suppose rather than putting words, a lot of them thought we would put like, you know, a right-angle triangle or a, you know, something that people would recognize.